Acura TL: 2004

-As of March 2004, Honda offers to the public a factory-sanctioned "tuner package" version of the TL called the TL A-SPEC.
-This version features a suspension tuned by Makoto Tamamura, an indication of the TL A-SPEC's aggressive engineering.
-In addition, an underbody kit, spoiler, limited edition A-SPEC steering wheel, "A-SPEC" badge on the back, and 18 in wheels are standard issue on the A-SPEC package.
-When installed at purchase, the car's 4 year/ 50,000 mi warranty applies to the package as well.
+In March 2004, Honda began offering a factory-sanctioned "tuner package" version of the TL called the TL A-SPEC.
+This version featured a suspension tuned by Makoto Tamamura, an indication of the TL A-SPEC's aggressive engineering.
+In addition, an underbody kit, spoiler, limited edition A-SPEC steering wheel, "A-SPEC" badge on the back, and 18 in wheels are standard.
+When installed at purchase, the car's 4-year/ 50,000 mi warranty applied to the package as well.

-The third generation TL was also the first car in the American market to include a 6-disc DVD-Audio system, output through an 8-speaker 225-watt system, engineered by Panasonic and tuned by Grammy Award-winning sound engineer Elliot Scheiner.
-The system also plays back regular audio CDs as well as DTS audio discs, CD-Audio, CD-Rs and CD-RWs but not MP3s.
+The third-generation TL was also the first car in the American market to include a 6-disc DVD-Audio system, output through an 8-speaker 225-watt system, engineered by Panasonic and tuned by Grammy Award-winning sound engineer Elliot Scheiner.
+The system also plays back CDs as well as DTS audio discs, CD-Audio, CD-Rs and CD-RWs but not MP3s.
 In the United States, all models were also equipped with a Bluetooth HandsFree Link (HFL) system, integrated with the audio system, to allow for hands-free usage of one's cell phone (provided the phone also supports Bluetooth and is compatible with the HFL's hands-free profile).
 In Canada, the HFL feature was not available on the base model (standard with A-Spec, Technology, and Navigation packages), though the 2005 model year saw HFL becoming standard in all Canadian models.
-With the built-in XM Radio tuner, owners can elect to pay a monthly subscription after the complimentary 3 months subscription expires from Acura for XM radio, which provides over 100 digital channels via satellite.
+With the built-in XM Radio tuner, owners can elect to pay a monthly subscription after the complimentary 3-month subscription expires from Acura for XM radio, which provides over 100 digital channels via satellite.

-With the optional Alpine-designed navigation system, the third generation TL can also accept voice commands like "find nearest police station" or "go home."
+With the optional Alpine-designed navigation system, the third-generation TL can also accept voice commands like "find nearest police station" or "go home."
 The DVD navigation system features an 8 in touchscreen LCD, which allows for easy viewing of the road ahead.
 DVDs with new road information for the navigation system were made annually until 2014.

 The JDM Honda Inspire debuted around four and a half months earlier (on June 11, 2003) and marked the branching out of the TL line from the Inspire.
 The Inspire is basically a seventh-generation US-market Honda Accord V6 with minor trim changes, and the addition of Variable Cylinder Management, which shuts off half of the engine when not needed to boost fuel economy.
 The Saber was discontinued and the new Inspire is being sold at Clio, Primo, and Verno dealerships.

 The TL became Acura's best-selling luxury sedan in 2004 with more than 79,000 sold that year.

-The Insurance Institute for Highway Safety (IIHS) found the Acura TL had the second lowest fatality rates among midsize luxury cars.
+The Insurance Institute for Highway Safety (IIHS) found the Acura TL had the second-lowest accident fatality rate among midsize luxury cars.

 2005

-The 2005 TL received a passenger airbag cut-off switch and indicator and extra stitching on the front seats.
-There were several minor changes made (such as changes in seat belt anchor mounts) which are not published.
+The 2005 TL received a front passenger-side airbag cut-off switch and indicator and extra stitching on the front seats.
+There were also several unpublished minor changes made, such as changes in seat belt anchor mounts.